Guernsey cattle

 The Guernsey is a breed of dairy cattle from the island of Guernsey in the Channel Islands.
-It is fawn or red and white in colour, and is hardy and docile.
-Its milk is rich in flavour, high in fat and protein, and has a golden-yellow tinge due to its high β-carotene content.
-The Guernsey is one of three Channel Island cattle breeds, the others being the Alderney – now extinct – and the Jersey.
+It is fawn or red-and-white in colour, and is hardy and docile.
+The milk is rich in flavour, high in milk-fat and milk protein, and has a high content of β-carotene which gives it a golden-yellow tinge.
+It is one of three Channel Island cattle breeds, the others being the Alderney – now extinct – and the Jersey.

 History

 The Guernsey was bred on the Channel Island of Guernsey; it is first documented in the nineteenth century, and its origins are unknown.
 Cattle were brought to the island in the Middle Ages for draught work.
-It has been suggested that the Guernsey derives from cattle imported from the French mainland – brindled cattle from Normandy, and wheaten stock similar to the Froment du Léon of Brittany.
+It has been suggested that the Guernsey derives from cattle imported from the French mainland: brindled cattle from Normandy, and wheaten stock similar to the Froment du Léon of Brittany.
 There may also have been some influence from Dutch cattle in the eighteenth century.
-During that century large numbers of cattle were exported from the Channel Islands to England; some of them had previously been brought from France.
+During that century, large numbers of cattle were exported from the Channel Islands to England; some of them had previously been brought from France.
 Imports of French cattle to Guernsey were forbidden by law in 1819, but some importation of British cattle continued until 1877.
 Some cattle evacuated from Alderney during the Second World War were merged into the breed.

-Exports of cattle and semen were for a while an important economic resource for the island, and in the early 20th century, a large number of Guernsey cattle were exported to the United States.
-The Guernsey breed is on the watch list maintained by the American Livestock Breeds Conservancy, with fewer than 2,500 annual registrations in the U.S. and an estimated global population less than 10,000 animals.
+Exports of cattle and semen were, for a while, an important economic resource for the island; in the early 20th century, a large number of Guernsey cattle were exported to the United States.
+The Guernsey breed is on the watch list maintained by the American Livestock Breeds Conservancy, with fewer than 2,500 annual registrations in the U.S. and an estimated global population of less than 10,000 animals.